vorakl/aves/README.md

 ## Installation

 The installation process is fairly trivial.
-Just clone this repository and set a path to the theme's directory in the `THEME` variable of `pelicanconf.py`.
+Just clone this repository and set a path to the `theme` directory in the `THEME` variable of `pelicanconf.py`.
 This theme relies on a bunch of variables which are set in specific values.
 So, in addition, you need to adjust a configuration of your site accordingly to provided example files `pelicanconf.py.example` and `publishconf.py.example`.

 ## Examples